DevilAguo0/hiddify/How-to-change-SSH-port-on-your-server.md

    ```
    Replace `<new_port>` with the port number you specified in the configuration file.

-6. **Update Firewall Rules using iptables in Linux:**
+6. **Update Firewall Rules using `iptables` in Linux:**
-   If you are using a firewall, make sure to update the rules to allow traffic on the new SSH port.
+   If you are using `iptables` as firewall manager, make sure to update the rules to allow traffic on the new SSH port.

    ```bash
    sudo iptables -A INPUT -p tcp --dport 2222 -j ACCEPT